 3. Continued Expansion of Outsourcing

 Outsourcing enables companies to instantly access a talent pool of software specialists to build a high-quality product, all while reducing costs for installing infrastructure as well as hiring, training, and recruiting new talent.
-While outsourcing has been helping organizations boost their product engineering capabilities since the 1980s, the rise in globalization during the early 2000s further accelerated the trend.
+While outsourcing has been helping organizations boost their software engineering capabilities since the 1980s, the rise in globalization during the early 2000s further accelerated the trend.

 4. Microservices Architecture Improves Scalability